-I am a Florida native and Florida-educated, and am committed to helping individuals meet their family law goals.
-I do not overwhelm you with a mountain of legal jargon.
+Divorce cases may be the most common, but family law attorneys offer their services in cases of custody, adoption, pre- and post- nuptial agreements, restraining orders, and many other family affairs.
+I am a Florida native and Florida-educated and am committed to helping individuals meet their divorce and family law goals.
+Unlike many family law attorneys, I do not overwhelm you with a mountain of legal jargon.
 I treat you respectfully at all times, as both an individual and a client.

-I assure that you know all of your legal options, and how family law statutes can work in your favor.
+As an experienced divorce attorney, I ensure you know all of your legal options and how family law statutes can work in your favor.
 You will have every fact at your disposal, in pursuit of informed decisions.
 Above all, I want you to trust me with the delicate, private financial details of your life.
 I work hard to earn that trust.
 You deserve a legal professional you can safely confide in, so you can have peace of mind during this difficult time.

 When the stakes are high, for you and your children, and your voice is not being heard in divorce discussions of property division, reach out to me.
 My track record of success proves that I can help.

 There is life after divorce.
 Let me help you get there.